stonepros/stone/doc/dev/dashboard/ui_goals.rst

 general terms, the complexity of any solution can have a direct bearing on the operational costs incurred to manage it.
 The answer is simple...make it simple :)

-This document is intended to highlight Ceph Dashboard design goals which may help to
+This document is intended to highlight Stone Dashboard design goals which may help to

 * reduce complexity
 * increase productivity